 Blue Heeler Care

-Exercise is an important part of a Blue Heeler’s life.
-It’s safe to say they can’t live without it.
+Exercise is a critical part of a Blue Heeler’s life.
 Because of their hardworking heritage, the breed craves regular physical and mental stimulation to stay satisfied.
-Because they love a job, puzzle toys and games of fetch are great activities for Blue Heelers.
+They love a job, so puzzle toys and games of fetch are great activities for Blue Heelers.

 Blue Heelers don’t like to be left alone for long periods of time, especially in small spaces, so don’t hesitate to bring your pal along when going for a walk, hike, or swim.

-If a Blue Heeler does not get an outlet for their energy, they may become bored and destructive by chewing on shoes or furniture.
+If a Blue Heeler does not get an outlet for its energy, it may become bored and destructive by chewing on shoes or furniture.
 This breed loves living in homes with a fenced yard or a safe property to run in.

-The Blue Heeler is classified as a herding dog because—you guessed it—they love to herd.
-They will herd everything and anything that moves, including children and other pets.
-For this reason, Blue Heelers need early socialization and training to get a handle on what behaviors are unacceptable.
+The Blue Heeler will herd everything and anything that moves, including children and other pets.
+For this reason, Blue Heelers need early socialization and training to understand which behaviors are unacceptable.
 If early training is neglected, they may nip at running kids or play too rough with other animals.

 Their two-layered coat means lots of shedding, especially during spring when they shed their winter coats.
 During this time, it’s important to brush your Blue Heeler frequently, sometimes multiple times a day, to remove dead hair.

-Bathing does not necessarily need to be a common occurrence in a Blue Heeler household, but bathing as needed is necessary to keep them comfortable and healthy.
-Blue Heelers are not high maintenance pups—just plan to trim their nails, brush their teeth, and clean their ears on occasion to promote wellness.
+Blue Heelers are not high maintenance pups—just plan to bathe them as necessary, trim their nails, brush their teeth, and clean their ears on occasion to promote wellness.

 Common Health Problems